Anthony Santasiere: 1960s

 Santasiere tied for 9-13th places at the 1960 Canadian Open Chess Championship in Kitchener, with 6/10; Anthony Saidy won.

 On Saturday, May 11, 1968, at the Miami Beach Chess Club in Miami Beach, Florida, Santasiere, billed as "The American Chess Champion", competed in a marathon simultaneous exhibition versus 21 opponents.
 Santasiere scored 12 victories (including a victory over Barry Moss), three draws, four defaults wins, and lost to Hank Bergman and Irving Lynch.

 Personal life, later years

-He was an enthusiastic amateur painter, painting over 400 oil paintings, and a prolific poet and creative writer on non-chess topics.
-He played piano, and was a keen chef who frequently hosted dinner parties.
+He was an amateur painter, painting over 400 oil paintings, and a prolific poet and creative writer on non-chess topics.
+He played piano, and frequently hosted dinner parties.
 He organized many small-size Master events in his apartment in New York.

 In 1965, he retired to south Florida, where he continued to play tournament chess for a while, and won several local tournaments.
 A gay man, he lived with a younger man, Hector; friend Arnold Denker recalls a loving but turbulent relationship between those two, characterizing them as "Felix and Oscar".
 On his death Santasiere left his estate to his partner.